HOW GATEWAY WORKS

 You, as the parent-teacher, must choose and obtain teaching materials that are appropriate for you and your children in your home situation.
 It is beneficial to begin where they are in such areas as reading, math calculation, writing, etc. Traditional grade levels may only reflect the level and content of material taught "at" the child.
 "Covering" material and passing tests in a classroom setting provides no assurance that a topic has been learned.
 As parents, you have control of every factor in your child(ren)'s education and training.
 Ideal teaching materials should be as practical, real, relevant, and interesting as possible.
 Effective education should cultivate a love for learning.

-Parents, it is your responsibility to see that you are in compliance with applicable statutes according to the laws of God and the dictates of your own conscience.
+Parents/Guardians, it is your responsibility to see that you are in compliance with all applicable laws.
 Click here to read pertinent excerpts from TN Constitution and Statutes Concerning Education.

 We require two Grade/Attendance Reports each academic year.
 (Midyear and Final Grades) These reports should be completed in ink (on forms that will be provided) or via our online forms and must be signed and dated.
 Please use letter grades.
 (100-93=A, 92-85=B, 84-76=C, 75-70=D, below 70=F.) Remember, you are the teacher.
 Make a copy of the completed form to send to our office.
 Always keep the original for your files.